-As a fashion line creator, you’ll likely be most interested in trademarking brand names, collection names and logos — so let’s take a closer look at how your clothing line can benefit from trademarking.
+As a fashion line creator, you’ll likely be most interested in trademarking brand names, collection names, logos maybe even a colour – think Tiffany Blue.
+Let’s take a closer look at how your clothing line can benefit from trademarking.

 How does a clothing brand benefit from trademarking?

 The key motivation for registering a trademark is to reduce the risk of counterfeiters ripping off your designs.
-If you become aware that someone is doing this, having the trademark in place will enable you to pursue legal action (and so provide you with trademark protection).
+If you become aware that someone is doing this, having the trademark in place gives you protection and will enable you to pursue legal action.

 What’s more, with a trademark, you’ll also be able to put the ® symbol next to your brand, which tells others not to use it.
 It also makes it possible for you to sell or license the brand to another party.